 Easy to grip

-The Geopress has nice rubberised grips on the main body of the bottle and a soft rubber area on the top, which is used to press the filter down into the water.
+The Geopress has rubberised grips on the main body and a soft rubber area on the top.
 The side grips allow you to hold the bottle more securely and the top rubberised patch stops your hands hurting whilst pressing the filter down.
 These might only be little touches but they make the bottles better to use and show a nice attention to detail.

 Once your filter has reached the end of its life, it can be removed and a new one screwed into place.
 The process is really quick and can be done in less than a minute!

 The Grayl Geopress has a 710 ml capacity which is significantly larger than the Grayl Ultralight.
-Although 710 ml is still less than your average person’s daily intake of water, it is still more than a basic water bottle and will keep you going through most daily activities.
+Although 710 ml is still less than your average person’s daily intake of water, it’s still more than a basic water bottle and will keep you going through most daily activities.

 If you are walking, cycling or exercising a lot, you’ll need more water but in these situations, I simply decant filtered water out of my Geopress and into another bottle, then refill the Geopress before purifying it again.
 This is only necessary if you don’t think you’ll come across another water source again for a while.
 The best thing about the Grayl Geopress is no matter where you are, providing you can find any fresh water in your environment, you can safely drink from it!